 If the seller is also buying a property then he may use some or all of the deposit received on his sale as the deposit on his onward purchase.
 If he does so then it should be passed on on terms that his seller's solicitors hold the deposit as stakeholder (unless they too use the deposit for an onward purchase), and his solicitor must hold any balance which he does not use as stakeholder also.
 Stakeholder means that the deposit is held by the solicitor and is not released to the seller until completion or until the buyer defaults on the contract and forfeits the deposit.
 The alternative way to hold the deposit is as agents for the seller.
 If it is held in this way then it may be released to the seller prior to completion.
 This is usually only done when the property is bought at auction (see below) or when the seller is a builder covered by the NHBC scheme (in which case the deposit is insured by NHBC) and the standard conditions of sale are usually varied in contracts for new builds.

 If there is not enough time between exchange and completion for a cheque to be delivered to the seller's solicitors and to clear into their account then it will usually be "held to order", that is to say held by the buyer's solicitor on terms that it should be released to the seller's solicitor on demand, albeit this practice may change now that bank transfers have replaced cheques as the primary method of payment.
 In reality it is usual to pay it on completion along with the balance of the completion funds.
-In my opinion it makes sense for the deposit to be held to order in any event, as it avoids the additional work involved in printing and signing cheques or processing bank transfers.
-As I write this we are at the start of the “Christmas post” period, which often causes some large completion day headaches in this regard, particularly where a seller's solicitor has not alerted the buyer's solicitor that a cheque has not arrived, resulting the seller's solicitor not receiving sufficient funds to complete.
-Nonetheless many solicitors do still insist that the deposit is sent if there is time.
-Perhaps this is something that might be considered during the next revision of the standard conditions of sale.
+There is an argument for he deposit to be held to order in any event, as it avoids the additional work as well as the risk that the deposit might fail, for any reason, to reach its destination in time.

 2.3 Auctions